JustSleightly/SleightlyBall/README.md

 <blockquote>

 Use the +/- symbol to add/remove additional balls to the system, up to 8 balls.
 Drag in any GameObject/Prefab from your hierarchy or your project assets.
 Rearrange them by click/dragging into your preferred order.

+If you have an option for Individual/Shared control, please see the related section under [Animator Pseudo API](https://github.com/JustSleightly/SleightlyBall#animator-pseudo-api).

 ######